vimalanandans/Middleware/README.md

 Please peruse the [wiki](https://github.com/Bezirk-Bosch/Middleware/wiki) to learn more about what we are working on, review design details for implemented and prospective features, and, most importantly, learn how you can contribute to the effort.

-## Build Dependencies

-- Latest version of the JDK
-- (Optional) Latest version of Android Studio

-To build and test the middleware run: `./gradlew check`

-To build the Bezirk API JavaDocs: `./gradlew :core:bezirk-middleware-api:javadoc`

-To build and run the Java SE test app (convenient for quick sanity checks): `./gradlew :java:testApp:run`